ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 ## Cross Site Request Forgery(CSRF) Exemption

-WARN:**Security Alert:**Setting your action to CSRF EXempt, also makes this endpoint less secure though as you are allowing outside connections to your application.
+WARN:**Security Alert:**Setting your action to CSRF Exempt, also makes this endpoint less secure though as you are allowing outside connections to your application.

 For security reasons, actions are protected by [Cross Site Request Forgery(CSRF)](/development/guidelines/security.md#cross-site-request-forgery).
 If you want users to be able to reach this endpoint from outside your site (e.g. using cURL to from another domain or application to reach this endpoint and expect data to be returned ) then you will most likely need to make your action CSRF exempt.